ostegm/dispo-prep-agent/README.md

 # Depo Prep Agent

-Depo Prep Agent is an open-source research assistant that helps prepare for legal depositions by analyzing case documents and generating comprehensive deposition outlines.
+Depo Prep Agent is an agent that helps prepare for legal depositions by analyzing case documents and generating comprehensive deposition outlines.
 It combines document analysis, semantic search, and structured writing with human oversight.

 Key features:
-- Uses Google's Gemini model for OCR and document chunking
-- Leverages Chroma vector database for semantic search of case documents
+- Semantic search of case documents using Chroma vector database
-- Enables human review and iteration of the deposition plan
+- Human review and iteration of deposition plans
-- Parallelizes research across multiple deposition topics
+- Parallel processing of search queries
-- Produces well-formatted markdown deposition outlines
+- Well-formatted markdown deposition outlines
-- Supports customizable models, prompts, and deposition structure
+- Customizable models, prompts, and deposition structure

 ## 🚀 Quickstart

 1. Clone the repository:

 2. Set up your environment:
 ```bash